runtimeverification/evm-semantics/include/kframework/foundry.md

     - `<active>` signals if a prank is active or not.
     - `<depth>` records the current call depth at which the prank was invoked.
     - `<singleCall>` tells whether the prank stops by itself after the next call or when a `stopPrank` cheat code is invoked.
-2. The `<expected>` subconfiguration stores values used for the `expectRevert` cheat code.
+2. The `<expectedRevert>` subconfiguration stores values used for the `expectRevert` cheat code.
-    - `<expectedRevert>` flags if the next call is expected to revert or not.
+    - `<isRevertExpected>` flags if the next call is expected to revert or not.
     - `<expectedDepth>` records the depth at which the call is expected to revert.
-    - `<expectedBytes>` keeps the expected revert message as a ByteArray.
+    - `<expectedReason>` keeps the expected revert message as a ByteArray.
 3. The `<expectOpcode>` subconfiguration stores values used for `expect*OPCODE*` cheat codes.
     - `<isOpcodeExpected>` flags if a call opcode is expected.
     - `<expectedAddress>` keeps the expected caller.